dojo/docs/dojox/mobile/FormLayout.rst

 Introduction
 ============

-FormLayout is a widget which layouts form controls.
-Each control is associated with a label.
-Two layouts are supported using the columns property: single and two columns.
-A third option is to set the columns property to "auto".
+FormLayout is a mobile widget which layouts form controls.
+Each control of the form is associated with a label.
+The layout is controlled by the 'columns' property:
+* columns = 'single': Labels and controls are stacked vertically.
+* columns = 'two': Labels and controls are stacked horizontally, labels use 20% of the total width of the form.
+* column = 'auto': This is the default value.
 In this case the layout is determined by the width of the screen: A single column if the screen width is lower than 500px, two columns otherwise.

 Each element of a form is made of a <label> and a <fieldset> that contains one or more form widgets.
-Form controls are: "dojox/mobile/Button", "dojox/mobile/CheckBox", "dojox/mobile/ComboBox", "dojox/mobile/RadioButton", "dojox/mobile/Slider", "dojox/mobile/TextBox", "dojox/mobile/SearchBox", "dojox/mobile/ExpandingTextArea", "dojox/mobile/ToggleButton".
+Form controls are:
+* dojox/mobile/Button
+* dojox/mobile/CheckBox
+* dojox/mobile/ComboBox
+* dojox/mobile/RadioButton
+* dojox/mobile/Slider
+* dojox/mobile/TextBox
+* dojox/mobile/SearchBox
+* dojox/mobile/ExpandingTextArea
+* dojox/mobile/ToggleButton

 Examples
 ========